x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/mailbox-retention-hold.md

 This command retrieves all mailboxes in the Exchange organization, filters the mailboxes that are placed on retention hold, and lists them along with the retention policy applied to each.

 > [!IMPORTANT]
 > Because  _RetentionHoldEnabled_ isn't a filterable property in Exchange Server, you can't use the  _Filter_ parameter with the **Get-Mailbox** cmdlet to filter mailboxes that are placed on retention hold on the server-side.
-This command retrieves a list of all mailboxes and filters on the client running the Shell session.
+This command retrieves a list of all mailboxes and filters on the client running Exchange Online PowerShell session.
 In large environments with thousands of mailboxes, this command may take a long time to complete.

 ```
 Get-Mailbox -ResultSize unlimited | Where-Object {$_.RetentionHoldEnabled -eq $true} | Format-Table Name,RetentionPolicy,RetentionHoldEnabled -Auto